gilnam74/vex-sneppet/Home.md

-Here is you will find a structured record of my Houdini learning in form of tutorials.
+Here you will find a structured record of my Houdini learning.